webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Artisan's-Outfit.md

 ---
 aliases:
-- "Artisan's Outfit"
+  - Artisan's Outfit
 tags:
   - Compendium/CSRD/en/Equipment
   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/2-Gp
+title: Artisan's Outfit
+collection: Equipment
+kind: Compendium
 ---
 ## Artisan's Outfit

 >A suitable outfit for a person who performs a trade (blacksmith, cobbler, and so on).
 Often includes an apron and a belt for holding tools.